mcmah309/rust_core/lib/src/option/README.md

 ```

 ### To Option or Not To Option
-As mentioned `Option` is an extension type of `null` so they can be used interchangeably with no runtime cost.
+As mentioned `Option<T>` is an extension type of `T?` so they can be used interchangeably with no runtime cost.
 ```dart
 Option<int> intNone() => None;
 Option<int> option = intNone();